SamyShaawat/Algorithm-Project-ALG-S2023-07/README.md

 ## .gitignore

+- This file exist in every folder in the repo because  Network.graphml used in every analysis and can not upload it with the repo because it is very big file
-- This repo contains a .gitignore file that specifies the files and folders that Git should ignore.
-The main file that is ignored is Network.graphml, which is a large XML file that contains the network structure.
-This file represents the network as a graph with nodes and edges, where each node corresponds to a username and each edge corresponds to a common subreddit between two usernames.
+- The file that is ignored is Network.graphml, which is a large XML file that contains the network structure.
+This file represents the network as a graph with Nodes and Edges, where each Node corresponds to a Usernames and each Edge corresponds to a common Subreddit(s) between two usernames.
 The edge data also contains the list of subreddits that the two usernames follow.
-- This file exist in every folder in the repo because it Network.graphml used in every analysis and can not upload it with the repo because it is very big file